MMGameslogo MMGames

 Multiple inputs

-The scanf function does not allow only one data entry at a time.
+The `scanf` function isn't limited to accepting only one piece of data at a time.

-By using multiple specifiers, it is possible to perform multiple inputs at once.
+Using multiple specifiers allows you to perform multiple inputs at once.

 #include <stdio.h>